lemonsien/pannotia/README.md

 ./bc ../datasets/coAuthorsDBLP.graph 1
 ```

-## modification
+## Modification
-* fix makefile and depricated API  bug
+* Fix makefile and depricated API  bug
-* make the input file format of each benchmark consistent
+* Make the input file format of each benchmark consistent
-* only run a few iterations in order to get the execution time of the target kernel(irregularity)
+* Only run a few iterations in order to get the execution time of the target kernel(irregularity)

+## Acknowledgement
+Original code is from [gpgpu-sim benchmark](https://github.com/gpgpu-sim/gpgpu-sim_simulations/tree/master/benchmarks/src/cuda/pannotia)